dnhansen/livinglab-docs/README.md

 ### UML diagram rendering

 The UML diagrams are drawn using [draw.io](https://www.drawio.com/) and saved as DRAWIO files (with extension `.drawio`).
-The application expects these to be rendered as PNG files.
+The application expects these to be exported and rendered as SVG files, one each for light and dark mode.

 TODO how to do this + write about it above in development.